Print Edition - 2019-01-12 | News

-The company responsible for building the 1.2 km section of road is Shailung Construction, which has been in the business for more than a decade.
-In recent years, the contracting company has been better identified with its owner Sharada Prasad Adhikari, who is the landlord of former prime minister and Nepal Communist Party (NCP) Co-chair Pushpa Kamal Dahal.
+The company responsible for building the 1.2 km stretch is Shailung Construction, which has been in the business for more than a decade.
+Of late, the contracting firm is better identified with its owner Sharada Prasad Adhikari, who is the landlord of former prime minister and Nepal Communist Party (NCP) Co-chair Pushpa Kamal Dahal.

 In the spotlight

 Shailung Construction owner Adhikari first came into the spotlight in December 2016, when Dahal, the former Maoist leader, shifted to a house owned by Adhikari in Khumaltar, Lalitpur.
 The relationship between the two came to the fore last year when reports showed that progress on most of the projects being handled by Shailung was poor, especially at a time when the government was taking police action against errant contractors.